Fuerza Regida: History

-2015–2019: Formation, En Vivo Puros Corridos and Del Barrio Hasta Aquí
+2015–2019: Formation, beginnings and Del Barrio Hasta Aquí

-Fuerza Regida was formed in March 2015, in San Bernardino, California, originally as a cover band.
+Before Fuerza Regida formed, guitarists Samuel Jáimez and Khrystian Ramos met at a martial arts gymnasium in 2013, and along with Ramos' cousin, they formed another band, Grupo Raimez.
+Lead vocalist Jesús Ortíz Paz, who was a barber at the time, was told by one of his friends that Grupo Raimez was looking for a bass player.
+He then arrived to one of their practice sessions with his bass and was asked if he sang, later becoming the group's singer.
+Some time later, Grupo Raimez went through a name change, as Ortíz Paz did not feel that "it's part of my shit", changing it to Fuerza Regida.
+During one of their first performances as a three-member group, they met tuba player José "Pelón" García, ultimately forming Fuerza Regida in March 2015, in San Bernardino, California, as a four-member cover band.

+During their beginnings, Fuerza Regida performed at parties, and often stayed at motels before performing and relying on a busted tour bus.
 In 2017, they created a YouTube channel where they began to upload videos, also performing some songs written by themselves.
-Their videos received moderate success, and they soon received thousands of subscribers on their YouTube channel.
+Their cover of the Chayín Rubino's corrido, "Uno Personal", led to the band gaining recognition within the Inland Empire.
+Despite this, both Ortíz Paz and Ramos had temporary warehouse jobs to keep them financially stable, while García worked in construction "with benefits" and after the band were beginning their tour, he had to make a difficult decision of either leaving the band or his job.
 In 2018, one of their first singles, "Radicamos en South Central" went viral on YouTube and received the attention of Ramón Ruiz, frontman of the band Legado 7 and owner of Lumbre Music.
 Ruiz contacted Jesús Ortiz Paz, frontman of Fuerza Regida, to offer them a contract to join Lumbre, as well as signing them to the Rancho Humilde record label.

-In mid-2018, the group released their first live album, and debut album overall, En Vivo Puros Corridos, which contains previously released singles "Soy Montero", "Radicamos en South Central" and "Dos Plumas".
+In mid-2018, the group released their first live album, En Vivo Puros Corridos, which contains previously released singles "Soy Montero", "Radicamos en South Central" and "Dos Plumas".
 On February 14, 2019, they released an EP consisting of covers, Las Románticas Favoritas de Fuerza Regida, to coincide with Valentine's Day.
 The EP peaked at number 19 on the Billboard Regional Mexican Albums chart, marking the group's first entry on any music chart in the United States.
 In July 2019, the group released their debut studio album Del Barrio Hasta Aquí, which eventually reached the top 10 on the Top Latin Albums chart, also peaking at number one on the Regional Mexican Albums chart.
 Ortíz Paz of the group told Billboard that "[he] never imagined being on a Billboard chart."
 In December 2019, they released their second live album Pisteando con la Regida, which contains covers of songs by other artists in the regional Mexican music genre such as Pedro Infante, Antonio Aguilar, Sergio Vega, and among others.